rylvion/rylvion/README.md

 ### ⚡ Fun Facts

-* Introverted and a bit of a shut-in 😅
+* Introverted and a bit of a shut-in
 * Love project-focused learning over exams
 * Got **Math Grade 8**
 * Dreaming of becoming an **indie solo developer or freelancer**
-* I let the wheels of fate guide me—my future could take any path!
-* I underestimate myself
-* Open to work experience opportunities (if its outside of school timings); I have ASCD and SLCN
+* Open to work experience opportunities; I have ASCD and SLCN